I am not a blogging expert, I usually don’t blog about blogging. I get my blogging advice from people who are smarter at blogging than I am.

 Comment on one of their posts, follow their FB page if you like their stuff.
 Blogging relationships take time, and don’t have to be immediately reciprocated or like for like.

 Facebook Groups are beautiful things, but chore threads are bullshit.
 Don’t make people comment on all the things and follow all the people.
 I do participate in comment threads, but I read the posts before I drop my own link.
+Click here for a list of my favorite FB groups.

 Don’t parrot the post back in the comments.
 I don’t write to hear an echo, I share my stories to hear other people’s experience.
 Talk about you.